 The Harmon Killebrew Hospice Home for Kids Fund merges Harmon and Nita's passions and legacies.
 First, their work helping children with disabilities to enjoy baseball through Miracle Leagues is well known.
 Nita and Harmon have created a legacy that will serve children with special needs for many years.
 What is less known is the passion Harmon had for hospice.
-Nita feels the Killebrew Fund provides a way to donate to Children's Lighthouse of Minnesota in honor of Harmon, and to enlighten people about the need for a children's hospice and respite care home.
-Children's Lighthouse of Minnesota is a 501(c)(3) organization, and the Harmon Killebrew Hospice Home for Kids Fund is a part of Children's Lighthouse of Minnesota's organization.
+Nita feels the Killebrew Fund provides a way to donate to Crescent Cove in honor of Harmon, and to enlighten people about the need for a children's hospice and respite care home.
+Crescent Cove, formerly Children's Lighthouse of Minnesota, is a 501(c)(3) organization, and the Harmon Killebrew Hospice Home for Kids Fund is a part of Crescent Cove's organization.
 Donate now in Harmon's name, where your gift will be used to build the first dedicated home in the Midwest.
 Special thanks to Hackenmuller Meats (Robbinsdale, MN), The Libby Schomas Fund of the Luzerne Foundation, Dedicated Logistics, Inc. and an anonymous donor who matched the first $25,000 in donations to the Harmon Killebrew Hospice Home for Kids Fund.

 Supporters - Up to the Plate

 Hear directly from members of the fund's Advisory Council, Jack and Jennifer Morris, Paul and Destini Molitor, who are showing their support of this mission in our community:

 Learn about the Advisory Council to the fund, providing guidance and helping to create awareness for this need in our community.